 What is hot yoga?
-Hot Yoga is yoga practised in a heated room.
-There are several types of Hot Yoga, for example Bikram Yoga, Baron baptiste, Moksha and Fierce Grace.
+Hot Yoga is yoga practiced in a heated room.
+There are several types of Hot Yoga, for example, Bikram Yoga, Baron Baptiste, Moksha and Fierce Grace.
 As the temperature varies between 30°C and 40°C, the intensity varies.
 To give an example, we can compare Yin Yoga to Bikram Yoga.
 Yin Yoga, based on Chinese medicine and mindfulness, is calm, but can still be trying.
 The connective tissue is reshaped with Yin Yoga, which can be painful due to the fact that the connective tissue is full of nociceptors.
 Bikram Yoga, on the other hand, is very active and hard on the muscles.
 Bikram Yoga is also known as the original Hot Yoga.
 In this practice, you hold 26 different positions (asanas) for a certain amount of time, interspersed with relaxation.

 As there are several types of Hot Yoga, there is something for everyone.
 By combining different types of yoga, you will work through the entire body.
 Hot Yoga can also be called meditation in motion.
 All asanas require concentration, thus emptying the mind of everything you have experienced during the day to be in the here-and-now.

 Bishnu Ghosh was born in 1903 into a family with strong yoga traditions.
 His parents were yogis and practitioners of Kriya yoga as taught by their guru Lahiri Mahasaya.
 Kriya yoga can be seen as an integral system of yoga, as it influences the entire individual rather than just body or mind.
 Kriya yoga is traditionally considered to affect five planes of existence: the physical, the vital, the mental, the intellectual and the spiritual.
 The goal of Kriya yoga is to be able to see the true world on all five planes in a cosmic universal vision.